 - Front of knee Pain- Chondromalacia patella syndrome.

 - Outer knee/hip pain- Iliotibial band friction syndrome.

 At the clinic we conduct a thorough assessment and analysis of the standing posture and walking/running gait.
 We look at the joint range and quality of motion and the muscle strength.
 If we deem your symptoms to be caused by increased stress on a particular structure or tissue we will likely recommend that you wear foot orthotics.

 We prescribe either prefabricated foot orthotics or custom made foot orthotics depending on the objective and severity of the condition.

 Orthotics are available for all ages and walks of life.
 They can be designed to fit a wide variety of shoes and address a number of conditions.
 For more information on our custom design process see the ‘process section’

-Absolutely top notch service, a friendlier practice you will not find!
-Everyone is so pleasant and patient, they really listen to you and address your concerns like the true professionals they are.
-Very knowledgable and the results were fantastic.
-Highly recommend The Shand Practice!
+Absolutely top-notch service.
+A friendlier place you will not find!
+Everyone is so pleasant, patient, they really listen to you and address your concerns like the true professionals they are.
+They are knowledgeable and the results were fantastic.
+Highly recommend The Shand Practice.

 “Central location with on street parking outside.
 Great service and flexible appointments.
 I have been to the practice for various injuries and pains such as ‘shin splints’ and plantar plate issues.
 Treatment included; massage, acupuncture, review on how I was running (treadmill) and I was also given exercises to do at home and lots information and tips to stop the problem reoccurring.
 I would like to thank Scott as it never has!
 A family run business who care about their clients and the results.”